xingweitian/fund-my-watcard/README.md

 Card Type can be **MC** (Mastercard), **VI** (Visa), **PV** (VISA Debit), **MD** (Debit Mastercard) or **AM** (AMEX).

 After filling the config file, try `watcard --fund 10` to add 10 dollars to your account.
-At the next time, no need to edit config file (unless you want to change some infoamtion), just use `watcard --fund` to fund your watcard easily, cheers!
+At the next time, no need to edit config file (unless you want to change some information), just use `watcard --fund` to fund your watcard easily, cheers!

 ## Contributing